 - For Synthetic Leather: A dedicated vinyl/leatherette cleaner and conditioner.
 Automotive interior products work wonders here.

-- For Genuine Leather: A pH-neutral leather cleaner, and also a a high-quality leather conditioner or cream is equally important.
-Think of these as a moisturizing cleanes and a moisturizing balm.
-For deep color restoration- a colored leather balm that can match the material is even better
+- For Genuine Leather: A pH-neutral leather cleaner, and a high-quality leather conditioner or cream is equally important.
+Think of these as a moisturizing cleanser and a moisturizing balm.
+For deep color restoration, a colored leather balm that can match the material is even better.

 The Deep Clean: The Foundation for Restoration